-In order to expose students at the elementary level to career and technical education programs, Lake Weston participates with Teach In, Junior Achievement, AVID and inbeds Science Technology Engineering and Mathematics (STEM) into the learning day.
+In order to expose students at the elementary level to career and technical education programs, Lake Weston participates with Teach In, Junior Achievement, Destination College and integrates Science Technology Engineering and Mathematics (STEM) into the learning day.
 As part of Teach-In, several career and technical industry employers and employees are invited into the classroom to expose their profession to students and the steps necessary to work in that career or technical field.
 Junior Achievement is similar to Teach-In but is done so through developmentally appropriate lessons.
-As part of AVID, we expose students to college and career with College Spirit Days and the posting of college diplomas and degree certifications.
+We expose students to college and career with College Spirit Days and the posting of college diplomas and degree certifications.
 Finally, students investigate the natural world through the implementation of the practices of STEM exploring technology, engineering and mathematics to solve real world problems, issues or challenges.